MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/azure-ai-search.md

 print(f"Created agent, ID: {agent.id}")
 ```

-### Step 5: Ask the Agent questions about data in the index
+### Step 5: Ask the agent questions about data in the index
-For example, assuming the index contains health care plan information.
+Now that the agent is created, ask it questions about the data in your Azure AI Search index.
+The example assumes your Azure AI Search index contains information about health care plans.
 ```python
 # Create a thread
 thread = project_client.agents.create_thread()